wormhole-foundation/hello-wormhole/HOW_DOES_IT_WORK.md

 ### ******************************************************************************************Step 1: The Wormhole Relayer contract publishes the Delivery Instructions and pays the Delivery Provider******************************************************************************************

-‘sendPayloadToEvm’ works by publishing a ******VAA****** (the [core primitive of wormhole](https://docs.wormhole.com/wormhole/explore-wormhole/vaa) - simply bytes that contain an encoded message).
-The act of ‘[publishing a VAA](https://github.com/wormhole-foundation/wormhole/blob/632a76792651a4945bda994c7dae389f8eb331e5/ethereum/contracts/Implementation.sol#L15)’ is simply emitting this encoded message to the blockchain logs.

-The specific information that makes up this published message include instructions for how to perform the delivery: the target chain, target address, receiver value, gas limit, payload, and any other necessary information
+‘sendPayloadToEvm’ works by publishing a wormhole message (simply an event containing bytes) with instructions for how to perform the delivery: the target chain, target address, receiver value, gas limit, payload, and any other necessary information

 ‘sendPayloadToEvm’ also then ******************************************************pays a delivery provider****************************************************** it’s msg.value.